uthpalaherath/uthpalaherath.github.io/_pages/conferences.md

 # Conferences and workshops

-Please click on the location pins for more details.
+Please click on the location pins for more details.<br>
 Blue pins represent conference talks or posters.
-Red pins represent workshops or seminar.
+Red pins represent workshops or seminars.

 <iframe src="/assets/maps/map.html" height="600" width="1200"></iframe>